How to Choose a Plumber: Complete Guide to Hiring the Right Pro

 Get matched with companies for your specific needs

-Hiring a plumber feels simple until something goes wrong — and by then, it's too late to undo a bad decision.
+Hiring a plumber feels simple until something goes wrong, and by then it's too late to undo a bad decision.
 Whether you're dealing with a burst pipe at midnight or planning a bathroom remodel, knowing how to choose the right plumber can save you from poor workmanship, inflated bills, or outright scams.

+With the national average plumber rate sitting around $90 per hour in 2026 (and emergency work running $150 to $300 per hour, plus a $100 to $300 dispatch fee), the wrong hire can easily cost you thousands.
 This guide covers everything you need to vet a plumber with confidence: the credentials to verify, the questions to ask, the warning signs to walk away from, and how to approach the process differently depending on whether the job is an emergency or something you can plan ahead for.

 Key Pinch Points